hologic-bsh/Maturity-Framework/README.md

 # Secure By Design: Product Security Capability & Maturity Assessment Framework

 Welcome!
 This repository contains the Product Security Capability and Maturity Framework used to assess and improve secure-by-design practices across the medical device and software lifecycle.
-If you’ve made it here, you probably care about not making the evening news for the wrong reasons.
-Good for you.

 ## What Is This?